lukapopijac/pocket-cube-optimal-solver/README.md

 This project is made as an exercise with several different goals in mind:

- - Experimenting with different search algorithms: DFS, BFS, A\*, IDA\*
+ - Experimenting with different search algorithms: DFS, BFS, A\*, IDA\*.
- - Experimenting with heuristics and pruning tables
+ - Experimenting with heuristics and pruning tables.
  - Tweaking the search to optimize the performance while minimizing the memory usage.
 In general, those two goals contradict each other, so the satisfying compromise was to be found.
- - Writing REST API with `Node.js` and `Express`
+ - Writing REST API with `Node.js` and `Express`, and deploying to AWS (only version 1).
+ - Exploring Web Components for building UI.
+ - Exploring 3D graphics and animation with pure CSS.
- - Preparing for the bigger challenge in the future project: Optimal solver for standard Rubik's Cube
+ - Preparing for the bigger challenge in the future project: Optimal solver for standard Rubik's Cube.